natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ## Low Temp BackUp Protection

-Under a low temperature condition, the main contactor remains closed, but the charge enable signal is removed.
-Because we have multiple charging sources, we need to reproduce the charge enable signal in the proper form to each source to disable charging under low temp conditions.
+Under a low temperature condition, the main contactor remains closed, but the ```CHARGE ENABLE``` signal is removed.
+Because we have multiple charging sources, we need to reproduce the ```CHARGE ENABLE``` signal in the proper form to each source to disable charging under low temp conditions.
 This will also provide an intermediate level of over voltage protection (acting after CAN communication but prior to Main Contactor opening).

 TODO: Update this section to
 * identify the opto isolators and configuration we used.
 * capture our final design (vs "its possible to...")

-Before we can design a method for distributing the charge enable signal, we need to understand the limits of the BMS hardware related to this signal.
+Before we can design a method for distributing the ```CHARGE ENABLE``` signal, we need to understand the limits of the BMS hardware related to this signal.
 We also need to know the input characteristics of each charging source related to this signal.

-### REC BMS Charge Enable Limits
+### REC BMS ```CHARGE ENABLE``` Limits

 The REC documentation describes the charger enable as open collector and open emitter, and also as an opto-coupler, but this doesn't provide all the required information.
 REC responded to my questions via an email in April 2021:

->What are the ratings/limitations of the Charge Enable ports.
+>What are the ratings/limitations of the ```CHARGE ENABLE``` ports.
 Specifically, can I provide a 24V Vcc?
 And what are the limitations of current (so I can correctly design/select the impedance of the output side)?

 >From specification:
 >Max DC current @ optocoupler 15 mA
 >Max DC voltage @ optocoupler 62.5 V

-### MPPT Charge Enable Input Characteristics
+### MPPT ```REMOTE ON-OFF``` Input Characteristics
-The charge enable signal will be fed to the remote on-off input on the MPPT.
+The ```CHARGE ENABLE``` signal will be fed to the ```REMOTE ON-OFF``` input on the MPPT.

 From the 150/XX MPPT Manual